Administration / Business Resume Examples and Writing Tips

-Sometimes it's difficult to know exactly what to put on your resume, especially as formats and preferences change over time and depending on the job or industry.
+Sometimes it's difficult to know exactly what to put on your resume, especially as formats and preferences change over time.
+The best information to include also depends upon the job or industry you are targeting.

-Below you'll find links to several sample resumes in the areas of human resources, consulting, marketing, public relations, management, administration, and more.
+Here you'll find several sample resumes in the areas of human resources, consulting, marketing, public relations, management, administration, and more.

-First, though, it helps to review some higher-level tips to make your resume great and focus it on jobs in administration or business.
+First, though, it helps to review some strategic tips to make your resume great and focus it on jobs in administration or business.